aeon-toolkit/aeon/docs/getting_started.md

 classical techniques for the following learning tasks:

-- Classification, where a collection of time series labelled with a discrete value is used to train a model to predict unseen cases [more details](examples/classification/classification.ipynb).
+- Classification, where a collection of time series labelled with a discrete value is used to train a model to predict unseen cases ([more details](examples/classification/classification.ipynb)).
-- Regression, where a collection of time series labelled with a continuous value is used to train a model to predict unseen cases [more details](https://www.aeon-toolkit.org/en/latest/examples/regression/regression.html).
+- Regression, where a collection of time series labelled with a continuous value is used to train a model to predict unseen cases ([more details](examples/regression/regression.html)).
-- Clustering, where a collection of time series without any labels are used to train a model to label cases [more details](./clustering.ipynb).
+- Clustering, where a collection of time series without any labels are used to train a model to label cases ([more details](examples/clustering/clustering.ipynb)).
-- {term}`similarity search` where the goal is to evaluate the similarity between a time series against a collection of other time series [more details](./similarity_search.ipynb).
+- Similarity search where the goal is to evaluate the similarity between a time series against a collection of other time series ([more details](examples/similarity_search/similarity_search.ipynb)).
-- [anomaly detection](#Anomaly Detection) where the goal is to find values or areas of a single time series that are not representative of the whole series.
+- anomaly detection where the goal is to find values or areas of a single time series that are not representative of the whole series.
 More details to follow.
-- [segmentation](#Segmentation) where the goal is to split a single time series into regions where the series are sofind areas of a time series that are not representative of the whole series [more details](./segmentation.ipynb).
+- [segmentation](#Segmentation) where the goal is to split a single time series into regions where the series are sofind areas of a time series that are not representative of the whole series ([more details](examples/segmentation/segmentation.ipynb)).
-- {term}`forecasting` where the goal is to predict future values for a time series (coming soon!).
+- forecasting, where the goal is to predict future values for a time series (coming soon!).

 `aeon` also provides core modules that are used by the specific task modules above
 -
-- [transformation](#Transformation), where a either a single series or collection is transformed into a different representation or domain.
+- [transformation](#Transformations), where a either a single series or collection is transformed into a different representation or domain.
 More details coming soon.
-- [distances](#Distances), measure the dissimilarity between two time series or collections of series, which includes functions to align series [more details](./distances.ipynb).
+- [distances](#Distances), measure the dissimilarity between two time series or collections of series, which includes functions to align series ([more details](examples/distances/distances.ipynb)).
-- [networks](), provides core models for deep learning for all time series tasks.
+- networks, provides core models for deep learning for all time series tasks.
--

 There are dedicated notebooks going into more detail for each of these modules (linked above).
 This guide is meant to give you the briefest of introductions to the main concepts and